 If the request is more than 24-hours in advance, we can reschedule once at no charge.
 You can request a change here.
 Within 24-hours hours of your appointment, we're unable to reschedule your appointment.

 We do not accept insurance.
 However, you can submit your Directcare receipt to your insurance provider for reimbursement.
 Reimbursement is subject to your insurance provider’s determination.

 Directcare does not submit claims directly to insurance companies.
 We do not know and make no representation about whether particular services provided through Directcare will be covered or reimbursed by any particular health plan.

 As a courtesy, we are providing for informational purposes only certain codes and information that we understand are used for relevant services, but we make no representations or warranties that these are appropriate or will be accepted.
 All information provided should be independently verified with the insurer in connection with any request for insurance reimbursement.

 We offer concierge services with lab processing.

 Diagnosis code: Contact with and (suspected) exposure to other viral communicable diseases Z20.828

 You can contact your insurance provider for further information and submit your receipt for reimbursement to your insurance provider subject to their approval and determination of benefits.

 Who will have access to my results?

 You will receive access to your results via our secure client portal one business day after your appointment.
-We will also share the results with the prescribing physician (as required by law).
 As with any other medical test, you should discuss your results with your primary care physician.
 Directcare follows all HIPAA compliance measures.